stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

   event.respondWith(handleRequest(event.request))
 });
 ```

-Finally, we can deploy our code to CFW defining a `metadata.json` file and uploading the script and the WebAssembly module using CFW API as we did before.
+Finally, we can deploy our code to CFW by defining a `metadata.json` file and uploading the script and the WebAssembly module using CFW API as we did before.

 ### Caveats

 CFW [limits][cfw-limits] your JavaScript and WebAssembly in file size.
-Therefore, you need to be careful with the dependencies you add.
+Therefore, you need to be careful with any dependencies you add.

 ## Conclusion

-Stack Builders supports the community by building better software for better living through technologies like expressive static types, we used Asterius to compile Haskell to WebAssembly and deployed it to Cloudflare Worker using the Workers API.
-Asterius supports a lot of Haskell features (e. g.
-Template Haskell) and it provides an easy to use JavaScript FFI to easily interact with JavaScript.
-Additionally, it provides prebuilt containers that contain a lot of Haskell packages so you can start writing a script right away.
+Stack Builders builds better software for better living through technologies like expressive static types.
+We used Asterius to compile Haskell to WebAssembly and deployed it to Cloudflare Worker using the Workers API.
+Asterius supports a lot of Haskell features (e.g. Template Haskell) and it provides an easy-to-use JavaScript FFI to interact with JavaScript.
+Additionally, it provides prebuilt containers that contain a lot of Haskell packages, so you can start writing a script right away.

-Following this approach, we can write functional type safe code in Haskell, target it to WebAssembly and publish it to CFW which runs on the edge of the Cloudflare infrastructure.
+Following this approach, we can write functional type-safe code in Haskell, target it to WebAssembly, and publish it to CFW, which runs on the edge of the Cloudflare infrastructure.

 For more content check our [blogs][sb-blogs] and [tutorials][sb-tutorials]!